How To Go (Almost) Zero Waste At The Grocery Store

 After you’ve meal planned and created a quick list of what you’re going to buy, you can hone in on which items you’ll be able to buy in bulk.
 Products such as flour, grains, nuts, oats, or even chocolate chips can be found in bulk at certain stores.
 Buying in bulk is an easy way to use less plastic and create less waste.

 In addition to regular reusable grocery bags, it’s a good idea to have larger ones for bulk items.
-Bring enough reusable cotton bulk bags (5–6) plus a few extra to use while you shop.
+Bring enough reusable cotton bags (5–6) for bulk items, plus a few extra to use while you shop.
 When you do get paper bags from stores, save them for a few more uses instead of tossing them right away.
 Other hacks include skipping plastic-wrapped bread and asking the baker to put deli counter items straight in a bread bag or a glass container.

 Buy From Conscious Brands that Recycle